hosseinkhani/Fuzzy-Clustering/README.md

 run test00.py a simple demo (classify instances of one prototype)

-NOTE: ellipse prototype hav visual problems (maybe other problems exist too cuz it doesnt work like other prototypes)
+NOTE: ellipse prototype has visual problems (maybe other problems exist too cuz it doesnt work like other prototypes)